charleseluma/For-Rearc/README.md

 STEP 3 - Created 2 projects on node, one for the HHTP and HTTPS respectively STEP 4 - Created a self signed certificate using node STEP 5 - Rendered both sites with nodejs
-STEP 6 - Load balance both pages with Node
+STEP 6 - Load balance both pages with Nginx

 --- **WHAT I WILL LOVE TO DO IF I HAD TIME** --- The Sustanable way to go :)